 The customizer works again.

 For the funnel, a brim or raft may be useful, as the funnel’s own brim isn’t too wide.

 You need one or three sharpened standard sized pencils as the main support elements.
 Stick them sharp-end-first into the base, tear or saw of the erasers, if your pencils came with them, and stick the funnel on top of the pencils.
 The length of the pencils determines the height you get for your receptacle.
 Use a pencil sharpener to lower your funnel until you’ve reached the right height.
 Make sure all pencils have the same length.

 This part is also available at github.
-The first version, without the tripod stand option, is still available there.
+Older versions are still available there.

 - When you want to funnel foodstuffs, you should probably use PLA, food grade PLA when you are concerned.
 Or maybe PETG.

 - You should probably clean your nozzle once, to get rid of mineral oil and other residues.